 If you know your child has been exposed to a vaccine-preventable disease for which they have not been vaccinated:

-- Contact your child’s doctor or public health unit for advice.
+- Contact your child’s doctor or local health unit for advice.

 - Learn what symptoms to watch for and get urgent medical care if these symptoms develop.

 - Each disease is different, and the time between when your child might have been exposed to a disease and when they may get sick will vary.
 Your child’s doctor or public health nurse can tell you when your child is no longer at risk of developing the disease.

 - Follow recommendations to separate your child from others.